New & Improved Housing Stock ” and a Price to Go With!

 Average(!)
 List Price: $975k

 According to the Multiple Listing Service (“MLS”), the average list price for the 32 Linden Hills single-family homes currently on the market is $975k, including several newly built or extensively remodeled ones in the last few years.

 That’s more than triple the median Twin Cities sales price now (around $280k).

 All of which helps explain why nearby Minneapolis neighborhoods like Lynnhurst, Fulton, and Kenny, as well as St. Louis Park’s adjacent Minikahda Vista neighborhood, are also doing very well.

 Call it, “the spillover effect.”

 Unsurprisingly, that “what-is-it-close-to?” phenomenon can help identify future up-and-coming neighborhoods.

 Exhibit A: Fulton in Southwest Minneapolis, adjacent to not one but two super hot Twin Cities neighborhoods, as well as host to one of the prettiest stretches of Minnehaha Creek, as it flows east from Lake Minnetonka to the Mississippi River.

-Immediately to Fulton’s north is Linden Hills (note: contrary to popular perception, the Linden Hills-Fulton southern boundary isn’t 50th Street, but 47th Street).
+Fulton lies just south of Linden Hills (note: contrary to popular perception, the Linden Hills-Fulton southern boundary isn’t 50th Street, but 47th Street).